al-scvorets/wm-html-include.js/README.md

 ## How it works and restrictions

-and other useful info [here](http://al-scvorets.github.io/wm-html-include.js/)
+plus other useful info [here](http://al-scvorets.github.io/wm-html-include.js/)

 ## Examples